njade79162/GoldBadgeChallenges/README.md

 Challenge 1: Komodo Cafe\
-    Allows the user to do one of three thing:\
+    Allows the user to do one of three things:\
         1. Add an item to the menu\
         2. Remove an item from the menu\
         3. See all items in the menu\